syntasso/workshop/using-multiple-promises/README.md

 ### <a name="install-all-promises">Install all required Promises

-Install the required Promises on your Platform cluster:
+You are going to deploy an application that requires CI/CD (Jenkins), relational data (Postgres), and web serving (Knative).
+To deliver this functionality on-demand with Kratix install the required Promises on your platform cluster:

 <!-- ❓ Do we want people to clone the workshop and kratix or not? -->
 ```console